MartinxMax/BloodCat/README.md

 💻 We are currently collecting reviews of Bloodcat as well as tutorial videos in various languages.
-You only need to provide relevant videos or operational content; our bot will automatically search, gather, and process them from Google, then organize them on the corresponding page.
+You only need to post relevant videos or operational content; our bot will automatically search, gather, and process them from Google, then organize them on the corresponding page.

 ```
            ___